Outdoor Fireplace Insert: A Complete Buyer's Guide

 Simpler plug-in electric models or self-contained propane units can often be a DIY project.
 Before you buy, have a clear understanding of the installation requirements and factor those potential costs and efforts into your budget.
 It’s also wise to check with your local Orange County municipality about any necessary permits.

-Match Your Design Style
+Matching the Insert to Your Design Style

 Your fireplace should feel like a natural extension of your home’s aesthetic.
 You can choose from many styles, from modern to traditional, to match your outdoor decorations.
 Take a look at your existing patio, landscaping, and outdoor furniture.
 Are you aiming for a sleek, contemporary vibe or something more rustic and classic?